Medicines & Supplements A to Z > Telmisartan

 Who should not take Telmisartan?

-– Patients on Aliskiren and with diabetes
+– Patients on Aliskiren with poor kidney function or diabetes

 Common dosing schedule:

 Telmisartan may be taken with or without food.